OpenNebula/docs/source/release_notes/release_notes/known_issues.rst

 * `#2292 <http://dev.opennebula.org/issues/2292>`_ sunstone novnc send ctrl-alt-del not working in Firefox
 * `#2219 <http://dev.opennebula.org/issues/2219>`_ Calendar picker buttons for next month/year close the dialog
 * `#1877 <http://dev.opennebula.org/issues/1877>`_ if syslog enabled disable the logs tab in the VM detailed view
+* `#3135 <http://dev.opennebula.org/issues/3135>`_ In the Cloud View, the "change cardinality" button applies the action, but it does not refresh the view automatically
+* `#3133 <http://dev.opennebula.org/issues/3133>`_ In the accounting graphs, sometimes the bars are not properly stacked.
+This only affects the graph, the data in the table is still correct